 To give performers and their talents maximum exposure, the We of Color Tri-state team decided to open the event to the public.
 “We want people to know that they’re supported,” says Akinwande.
 “They can be their authentic selves all the time.”

-The Mailroom, the sleek, low-lit in-house bar on the lower level of WeWork 110 Wall St, was the ideal spot for the show, with its speakeasy-esque stage surrounded by plush seating.
+The Mailroom, the sleek, low-lit in-house bar on the lower level of WeWork 110 Wall St (also home to a WeLive location), was the ideal spot for the show, with its speakeasy-esque stage surrounded by plush seating.
 Leslie Serrano, a singer and WeWork community manager, opened the night with two heartfelt numbers from her upcoming album.
 Tornel Degazon, a music producer who has served as an audio engineer at WeWork events, introduced an act from his talent roster, rapper Svvy Sua, who fired up the crowd with two thumping tracks.

 Next, Jessica Clark—who is on the member support team at WeWork 12 E 49th St in Midtown Manhattan and performs as Meghan Irving—shifted the room to a mellow mood as she sang with acoustic-guitar accompaniment.
 Julissa Contreras, a community manager at WeWork 8 W 126th St in Harlem, pulled double duty as emcee and performer, earning snaps for two passionate spoken-word pieces before Dario Young, aka General D., got the crowd out of their seats with rhymes and rhythms out of Barbados.
 Finally, Jenn Mundia, a community lead at WeWork 1460 Broadway, closed out the night on a high note with her deep, bluesy vocals.